How to Plant Garlic in the Fall (Step-by-Step Guide for a Bigger Harvest)

 - Pick a sunny spot.
 Garlic loves full sun.

-- Loosen the soil to at least 8 inches deep.
+- Loosen the soil down about 8 inches.
 Use a garden fork if it’s compacted.

 - Rake the surface smooth.

-Don’t overthink this.
-As long as the soil drains well and isn’t rock-hard, you’re golden.
+Don’t overthink it.
+As long as your soil drains well and isn’t rock-hard, you’re golden.

 Break Apart the Bulbs